hazae41/saumon/README.md

 #### You can define and run async macros

-Just return a Promise and the preprocessor will wait for it
+Just return a Promise and the compiler will wait for it

 `fetch.macro.ts`